ia/msklug.github.io/_pages/en.md

 We are the Russian Moscow [GNU/Linux User Group](https://en.wikipedia.org/wiki/Linux_user_group) Community,
 and this is our announcement page about our meetings.

-We have our meetings **every second Friday** of every month and **every last Saturday** of every month.
+Our meetings are held **the second Friday** of each month and **the last Saturday** of each month.

-When: **from ~18:00 untill ~23:00**. [^time]
+Time: **from ~18:00 untill ~23:00**. [^time]
-Where: _metro station Kurskaya or Chkalovskaya, Zemlyanoy Val street, 33, Atrium Mall_, **TGI Fridays**. [^place]
+Location: _metro station Kurskaya or Chkalovskaya, Zemlyanoy Val street, 33, Atrium Mall_, **TGI Fridays**. [^place]

-You may order some food and/or drinks of your choice if you would like to, but **everyone pays for themselves**.
+You are free to order food and/or drinks, **everyone pays for themselves**.

-Our meetings are taking place in non-official atmosphere and we take all measures to make it as much comfortable as possible especially for new comers.
-During the meetings we usually discuss news from the world of Free Software, IT, hardware, etc. but sometimes topics may be very wide.
+Our meetings take place in a casual atmosphere and we put a great effort to make it as comfortable as possible especially for newcomers.
+During our meetings we usually discuss news from the world of Free Software, IT, hardware, etc. but sometimes topics may be broad.

 <u><b>The next meeting</b></u>: <text id="meeting_day"></text>